rmsolgi/geneticalgorithm/README.md

 ## Function timeout

-geneticalgorithm is designed such that if the given function does not provide any output before timeout (the default value is 10 seconds), the algorithm would be terminated and raise the appropriate error.
+geneticalgorithm2 is designed such that if the given function does not provide any output before timeout (the default value is 10 seconds), the algorithm would be terminated and raise the appropriate error.
 In such a case make sure the given function works correctly (i.e. there is no infinite loop in the given function).
 Also if the given function takes more than 10 seconds to complete the work